volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 If they contained some heavy logic, we will see a significant impact on the performance.

 This is exactly the problem we will always face, when using index as a key in lists, which can change order of their elements.

+## What Is The Solution?

+We need to use a **unique** key, which is typically an **id** of an element, which we receive from the database.

+However, in the above example we don't have any id, so we should generate one ourselves.

+To do that, install a library called [nanoid](https://www.npmjs.com/package/nanoid):

+`yarn add nanoid`